jarvisar/interpreter/README.md

 ### Known Issues

-Currently the interpreter has difficulties generating Assembly code for functions (sin, cos, tan, sqrt) and floor division (//).
+Currently the interpreter has difficulties generating assembly code for functions (sin, cos, tan, sqrt), floor division (//), and non-integer numbers (float).
 However, these operations still work with the included interpreter.

 Also plan to implement unary operators, e.g. negative signs in front of paranetheses: `-(5 + 3) = -8`